 10 Tools for Social Media Success

 Don’t be so quick to make assumptions or jump to conclusions without checking the data!
-Here are some quick facts to check – PLUS ask your clients what they use and why.
+Ask your clients what they use and why.
 Don’t ever assume.

 “content is fire.
 Social media is gasoline.”

 Well, #ItDepends.
 Hashtags are pretty darn important on Instagram (but don’t use quite so many), sort of important on Twitter, less important now than the beginning of Tumblr, and oh for the love of donuts please stop using them in all your posts on Facebook!